For graduates wishing to make the transition to studying economics at postgraduate level.

 - Macroeconomic Analysis

-- one option from the wide choice available
+- one Honours option from the choice available

-A wide range of possibilities is open to you when you graduate, alongside your specific subject knowledge, your degree will provide you with a valuable range of skills that can be used in many different careers such as:
+A wide range of possibilities is open to you when you graduate.
+Alongside your specific subject knowledge, you’ll be skilled at:

 - selecting and analysing information